Sign up now for FREE to read our insider reviews in full Sign Up Now

 Open all

-The setting for this single-sex day and boarding school – in a smart Italianate mansion, on 36 acres just outside Ascot – is lovely.
-Tall trees surround the site with beautifully coiffed and manicured lawns and flower beds and seem to somehow breathe space between the buildings and classrooms which might otherwise feel close together.
-Just 45 minutes from central London and only 20 minutes to London Heathrow Airport, Heathfield is easily accessible.
-Transport links are first-rate with local minibuses for day pupils, as well as a weekly service to and from London for boarders, which currently drops off at South Ken, Clapham, Chiswick and Queensgate (the routes are continually expanding to accommodate the location of new pupils).
+Located in Ascot, just 45 minutes from central London and only 20 minutes to London Heathrow Airport, Heathfield School is easily accessible.
+Transport links are first-rate with seven local minibus routes for day pupils, while a new daily bus to and from west London has seen interest from London families soar (there are plans afoot for even more London routes to be added in September 2024).
+There is also a weekly service to and from London for boarders, which currently drops off at South Ken, Clapham, and Chiswick (the routes are continually expanding to accommodate the location of new pupils).

-Applications have been soaring, thanks to the proximity to London, the availability of day places (since 2015), full boarding and the newly introduced weekly boarding options.
-And although the headcount is up by around 20 pupils for the coming year and set to rise further, the school has a strict upper limit ensuring that they remain ‘intentionally small’ with a family feel and a focus on the individual – everyone is welcomed with a handwritten letter from the head.
+Applications have been soaring, thanks to the proximity to London, the availability of day places (since 2015), full boarding and weekly boarding options.
+With the introduction of flexible part-time boarding in September 2024, we expect Heathfield’s popularity to rise even further.
+The school has a strict upper limit ensuring that they remain ‘intentionally small’ with a family feel and a focus on the individual – everyone is welcomed with a handwritten letter from the head.

 Registrations are encouraged two years ahead of entry, but the admissions team is open to approaches from those wanting to escape the London academic race later than that.
 Prospective pupils sit a computer test and have an interview – the prep-school reference is also important.
 The school is looking for potential and attitude rather than the finished product and are interested in what each girl can offer Heathfield.

-There is a small intake at 13+ (Year 9) – particularly from overseas – and in the older years, Heathfield is chosen particularly for its art.
-There has always been a sizeable sixth-form entry and, with a fabulous new sixth-form centre opening in September 2022, we expect this to continue.
+There is a small intake at 13+ (Year 9) – particularly from overseas – and in the older years, Heathfield School is chosen particularly for its art.
+There has always been a sizeable sixth-form entry and, with the fabulous new sixth-form centre now in place, we expect this to continue.

 Academics and university destinations

 The key here is value-added, which the school piles on in spades: class sizes are small, the staff to pupil ratio is 1:4, there is setting in English and maths from the outset and subject clinics abound if a little extra help is needed.
 Assessments are thrice yearly to ensure everyone is on track, stretched or supported and academic standards are relative to each pupil.
-Girls thrive in this nurturing environment, and many blossom way beyond their initial expectations of themselves – which is the joy of a school like Heathfield where individuals count and individual successes are celebrated.
+Girls thrive in this nurturing environment, and many blossom way beyond their initial expectations of themselves.

 Co-curricular

-Note that in sports, pupils play lacrosse and netball instead of hockey, with Saturday fixtures taking place in the mornings, before a timetable of extensive and age appropriate weekend activities in the afternoon (which day girls are welcome to join in with).
-There’s riding and tennis, cricket, a polo team (which has beaten Eton, Harrow and Marlborough) and the Windsor swimming club four times a week.
+Note that in sports, pupils play lacrosse and netball instead of hockey, with Saturday fixtures taking place in the mornings, before a timetable of extensive and age appropriate weekend activities in the afternoon (which day girls are welcome to join in with, and many do).
+There’s riding and tennis, cricket, a polo team (which has beaten Eton, Harrow and Marlborough), the Windsor swimming club, and swimming lessons from year 7 to year 9.
 Athletics is excellent, and several girls compete at county and national level.
-Lacrosse pitches, a fantastic six-lane indoor swimming pool, a sports hall, a dance studio and fitness suite are all on site.
+Lacrosse pitches, tennis courts, a fantastic six-lane indoor swimming pool, a sports hall, a dance studio and fitness suite are all on site.

-Drama is ‘amazing’ according to pupil insiders, and the recent whole school production of The Addams Family received universal rave reviews.
+Drama is ‘amazing’ according to pupil insiders, and the recent whole school production of Beauty and the Beast, The Musical received universal rave reviews.
 LAMDA lessons are on offer too and there’s plenty of choice in music (compulsory for the first three years), whether your tastes incline towards the drums or the ukulele.
+The sixth form are making good use of the recording studio to launch their own much-anticipated podcast in summer 2024.

 We loved ‘the avalanche room’ where boarders’ trunks and suitcases are stored – now in an orderly fashion on custom-built shelving (the name has stuck from the days when removing one could bring the whole pile cascading down).
-Younger ones are in dorms in the main house (it speaks volumes when dorms are as lovingly decorated as they are here), and there is a big common room for the younger children and separate common rooms for the top two years.
+Younger ones are in dorms in the main house (it speaks volumes when dorms are as lovingly decorated as they are here), and there is a big common room for the younger children and separate common rooms for the older years.
 GCSE-year pupils have single rooms in The Square (all girls can anonymously request three people they would like on their corridor, and change rooms every term).
-The new sixth-form centre will connect the lower- and upper-sixth boarding areas and create social and learning spaces.
+The new sixth-form centre connects the lower- and upper-sixth boarding areas and has created superb social and learning spaces.

 Just as the boarding model is progressive, so too is the pastoral care.
+We met Lou Scott, the bright new deputy head pastoral who everyone thinks is making a real difference.
+She is keen to increase pupil voice, and to ensure that there are clear privileges for pupils as they move up the school and is firm that ‘nothing goes under the radar’.
 Heathfield was the first to follow the pioneering Flourishing at School pastoral system from Australia, which promotes mental and physical wellbeing from the outset, rather than waiting until later to identify those in distress.

-Girls are individually mentored by a teacher to ensure that they are indeed flourishing, plus they are assigned a form tutor (the frequency of one-to-one meetings increases as they go higher up the school) and a counsellor is on hand if needed.
+Girls are individually mentored by a teacher to ensure that they are indeed flourishing, plus they are assigned a form tutor (the frequency of one-to-one meetings increases as they go higher up the school) and a counsellor and nutritionist are on hand if needed.
+Every new girl has a ‘shadow’ in the year above, generally with similar interests, to help them settle in, and there are pupil mentors for older girls too, known delightfully as ‘crushes’.

-There are four vertical houses, lively inter-house competitions and from what we can see, a lot of fun to be had – from dressing up for World Book Day to end-of-term games.
-This has been one of the many initiatives by the head girl’s team to ‘replace the hierarchy of the years with respect’, and it’s working, whether it is role-modelling from the top down or Heathfield pupils of all ages meeting each other in the holidays.
+There are four vertical houses, lively inter-house competitions and from what we can see, a lot of fun to be had – campfires, water fights and spa nights all feature with an emphasis on getting outdoors – phones are actively discouraged.
+This has been one of the many initiatives by the head girl’s team to ‘replace the hierarchy of the years with respect’, and it’s working, pupils we met said ‘older girls are really kind, and everyone looks out for everyone’.
 A merits award system promotes solid, traditional values and accountability, with the ultimate upper-sixth accolade being the Lily badge for consistently excellent behaviour.

-When pupils tell us a lot about their school meals it’s either because they’re great or because they’re awful – but reassuringly the chatter at Heathfield was unanimously more Masterchef than mass catering and inspiring teenage girls to be so effusive about their ‘amazing food’ is no mean feat.
-The school’s catering manager has recently been awarded location manager of the year and the regular themed events (such as the Harry Potter feast complete with Hogwarts cake) are incredibly creative and extremely popular.
+When pupils tell us a lot about their school meals it’s either because they’re great or because they’re awful – but reassuringly the chatter at Heathfield was unanimously more Masterchef than mass catering and inspiring teenage girls to be so effusive about their ‘just delicious’ food is no mean feat.
+Girls also love ‘long dinner’ evenings, when they can have a more leisurely supper and stay and chat afterwards.

 And finally....